devkinetic/field_label_plurals/README.txt

 Installation
 ------------

-Field label plurals has no special requirements, install just like any other
+Field Label Plurals has no special requirements, so you can install it just like any other module:
-module:

   http://drupal.org/documentation/install/modules-themes/modules-8